Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 exact configuration of the machine and of the exact version of the Java runtime installed in the machine.
 These differences might even compromise the capacity of a network of nodes to reach consensus.
-There is a simpler and less fragile way of installing a Tendermint @Type node, by using the Docker tool.
+There is a simpler and less fragile way of installing a Tendermint Hotmoka node, by using the Docker tool.
 We cannot discuss Docker here.
 We just say that it is a utility to run lightweight containers in a machine.
 A container is a sort of preconfigured sandbox, whose configuration is fixed